What is Ecotourism:

 - Inclusion of our commitment to reconciliation in our staff induction process.

-- Cultural awareness training delivered by Traditional Custodians and Aboriginal and Torres Strait Islander Community members for our Board, Managers, Staff and Volunteers.
+- Cultural awareness training delivered by Traditional Owners and Aboriginal and Torres Strait Islander Community members for our Board, Managers, Staff and Volunteers.

 - Regular RAP information updates to Board, Staff and Community stakeholders.

-- Language workshop with Elders and commencing to incorporate approved language into interpretative displays, education programs, tours, and general communications.
+- Consultation with Traditional Owners to incorporate approved language into interpretative displays, education programs, tours, and general communications.

 - Maintaining Respect Our Culture (ROC) Certification for our organisation through Ecotourism Australia.

-- Working with Bunurong Land Council as the Registered Aboriginal Party, Traditional Custodians and Community on numerous projects in our RAP.
+- Working with Bunurong Land Council as the Registered Aboriginal Party, Traditional Owners and Community on numerous projects in our RAP.

 - Conducting Cultural Heritage Management Plans and reviewing our compliance with Heritage legislation requirements.